Tektronix TDS694C 4x10 GS/s Digital Scope

 - R018-8C00 roller base

-For noise temperature measurements in ultrasensitive front ends, and for extracting the junction parameters of metal-insulator-metal (MIM) tunnel junctions (It looks like I'll be revisiting that work in the near future.)
+For noise temperature measurements in ultrasensitive front ends, and for extracting the junction parameters of metal-insulator-metal (MIM) tunnel junctions (It looks like I may be revisiting that work in the near future.)

 1064-nm Nonplanar Ring Oscillator (NPRO) Nd:YAG laser